 Do you have an old china set taking up space in the attic?
 Clean out your storage while supporting local heritage!
 We are always looking to grow our stock of vintage kitchen wares and linens to sell in our gift shop.
 Proceeds from these sales go directly to the Lougheed House Conservation Society and mean that we can offer more affordable programs, engaging exhibits, and community fun!
 We’re looking for:

 What aren’t we looking for?
-Silver items, clothing, and anything that is scratched or chipped.
+Silver items (except for novelty spoons), clothing, decorative plates, figurines, and anything that is scratched or chipped.
 Keep in mind that a donation to the gift shop is not a donation to the collection.
 Ready to donate?
 Contact our guest services team below to set up a drop-off time today!

 Donation of Artifacts

-The Lougheed House collection is focused on items related to the active and varied use of the house and gardens from the time it was built until today.
-This includes items related to the different occupants specific their time in the House:
+The Lougheed House collection is focused on items related to the active and varied use of the House and Gardens from the time it was built until today.
+This includes items related to the following occupants and the time the occupied the House: